vanOosterhoutLab/HybridCheck/use_hybrids.md

 permalink: use_HybridCheck.html
 ---

+There are several different ways you can use HybridCheck:

+1. If you don't want to use R, you may use one of the pre-packaged utilities we provide for Windows, OS X, and Linux.

+2.

 ## Using HybridCheck with a Graphical User Interface

 For users who want to use HybridCheck without needing to know much R, we have developed a Shiny web-app based GUI.